 This blog post examines the operational expenses of the AI-powered chatbot solution introduced in our previous blog posts, Custom AI chatbot using RAG and Deployment of AI-Powered Chatbot.
+How to estimate the cost of a RAG chatbot correctly?
+Start by separating infrastructure, model usage, embedding usage, and expected traffic, then calculate each layer on its own.
 This solution operates on the AWS cloud while integrating OpenAI’s language model.
-We will discuss the financial aspects of infrastructure costs and analyze how to estimate expenses for AI resources, such as Language Model as a service.
+We will discuss the financial aspects of infrastructure costs and analyze how to estimate expenses for AI resources, such as Language Model as a service, in a production RAG chatbot.

 Cost Structure of a Custom AI Chatbot Solution

 Operating expenses for our AI chatbot solution fall into two primary categories: infrastructure and AI resources.
-These costs will vary depending on your system’s scale and usage frequency.
+These costs will vary depending on your system’s scale and usage frequency and on how much data your RAG chatbot retrieves per request.

 Cost of Infrastructure in AWS Cloud